swaminathanj/fsd/02_CSS.md

   - &lt;p class="first second"&gt;This is used to demonstrate class selector.&lt;/p&gt;
   - .first { color: blue; }
   - .second { text-align: center; }
-* Elements and class combination
+* Element and class combo selector
   - p.intro { color: blue; text-align: center; }
 * The * selector (universal selector)
   - Applies to all elements of the HTML page